bobjacobsen/csc-exercises/CSC/GitBisect/index.md

 git rebase --onto "last good" "first good" "branch name"
 ```

-The "-onto" says to rebase "first good" directly onto "last good", losing commits in between.
+The "-onto" says to rebase "first good" directly onto "last good", loosing commits in between.
 Use gitk or git log to look at the history and find the last SHA before the problem and the one immediately after.
 Your command should look something like

 ```
 git rebase --onto f8ffe2a 5f9c17a main